VB.NET App Crashes After Installation Due to SQLite DllNotFoundException

 Architecture Mismatch Between Application and SQLite Binaries

 The application is compiled for "Any CPU" but deployed with SQLite binaries for only one architecture (e.g., 32-bit).
-When running on a 64-bit OS, the .NET runtime may default to 64-bit mode, causing a mismatch with 32-bitSQLite.Interop.dll
+When running on a 64-bit OS, the .NET runtime may default to 64-bit mode, causing a mismatch with 32-bitSQLite.Interop.dll.
+Conversely, AppX packages enforce strict architecture alignment, and mixed deployments are unsupported. -

 Applications installed via the Microsoft Store or AppX packages run in a sandboxed environment with limited access to the file system.
 Key issues:- The database path